fpagliughi/rust-industrial-io/README.md

 **Twitter:**  [@fmpagliughi](https://twitter.com/fmpagliughi)

-### Unreleased Features in this Branch (Upcoming v0.6)
+### New Features in v0.6

-- Targeting Rust Edition 2021 with MSRV v1.73
+- Upgraded to Rust Edition 2021, MSRV 1.73.0
+- New bindings in the -sys crate for _libiio_ v0.24 & v0.25
+    - Cargo build features for selecting bindings to older libiio versions (v0.24, v0.23, etc)
+    - Conditional features based on the version of _libiio_.
+- Updated examples and utils to use `clap` v3.2, with forward-looking implementation.
+- Added _buildtst.sh_ script for local CI testing.
+This runs the cargo _check, test, clippy,_ and _doc_ for the latest stable compiler and the MSRV.
+- Fixed new clippy warnings.
+- Updated `nix` dependency to v0.29
+- Renamed `iio_info_rs` to `riio_info` to be compatible with naming of other utilities and examples.
 - Converted to explicit re-exports to avoid ambigious warnings.
 - Added a mutable iterator for channel data in a buffer (to fill the buffer)
 - Added lifetime to buffer iterator so as not to outlive the buffer.
 - [Breaking]: Buffer iterator now returns a reference to the item in the buffer, to be consistent with mutable iterator and slice iterators.
 - [PR #28](https://github.com/fpagliughi/rust-industrial-io/pull/28)-  Move set_num_kernel_buffers() to Device
 - [PR #22](https://github.com/fpagliughi/rust-industrial-io/pull/22)-  Disable chrono default features to mitigate segfault potential in time crate
-- Updated to `clap` v3.2
-- Support and bindings for libiio v0.25
-- Cargo build features for selecting bindings to older libiio versions (v0.24, v0.23, etc)
 - Added initial CI support to test building and format.
 (Still can't run unit tests in CI due to iio kernel module requirements).

-### New in Version 0.5.2

-- [PR #26](https://github.com/fpagliughi/rust-industrial-io/pull/26) - Added 'utilities' feature to be able to turn off build of binary applications (i.e. only build the library).
-- [#21](https://github.com/fpagliughi/rust-industrial-io/issues/21) - Update nix dependency to avoid linking vulnerable version
-- Updated dependencies for `clap` and `ctrlc` crates.

 ## The Basics